seandenigris/XML-Parser/repository/XML-Parser.package/XMLNodeWithChildren.class/README.md

-This class represents a node that has child nodes.
-It provides a basic protocol to add/remove nodes and iterate over them.
-You will likely use its API through either XMLElement or XMLDocument.
+This class represents a node that can contain child nodes.
+It provides message that allow you to add, remove, access, and enumerate child nodes.
+The nodes themselves are stored in some type of XMLObservableList, the exact type of which varies depending on the subclass, and can be accessed directly by sending #nodes.